 A review of the correlation between spontaneous combustion management activities and gas levels has been undertaken.
 This review found that spontaneous combustion management activities were occurring and gas levels during the reporting period were generally low.
-All possible management controls for spontaneous combustion were being undertaken at the time of the elevated gas levels and operations were modified where possible to reduce the spontaneous combustion emissions.

 6.0 CORRELATION BETWEEN COMMUNITY COMPLAINTS AND GAS LEVELS